GabbyJ/Python/README.md

 <p><strong>June 7, Friday</strong></p>
 <p>Today I created a translator to a giraffe language.
 Yes, I said giraffe.
 Another a decent first draft</p>
 <p>They say it's better to build something and improve it later than simply not build anything because you don't know enough, so that's what I'm doing</p>
+<p><strong>June 8, Saturday</strong></p>
+<p>Today I learned about classes and objects and object functions.
+With this new information I created a multiple choice quiz.
+Once again, a good start, but can be improved</p>